vsink/snpminer2/README.md

 ./gb2db.pl -o <db_name> -id <organism_id> -snp <snp_collection_file>

 ```
-snp_collection file consists SNPs which you want to check in process of annotation.
+snp_collection file is optional and consists SNPs which you want to check in process of annotation.
 The structure of snp_collection_file is tab-delimeted fields:

 ```
 Name<end_of_line>